liweyeh/playwright-test/README.md

 ### Automatic Visual Snapshot Updates

-The **Update Visual Snapshots** workflow automatically runs when a PR is merged into main:
+The **Update Visual Snapshots** (`on_pr_merge.yml`) workflow automatically runs when changes are pushed to the main branch:

-1. Detects when a PR is successfully merged
+1. Triggers on any push to main (including merged PRs)
 2. Checks out the main branch
-3. Runs `pnpm pw-test:update-visual` to update all visual snapshots
+3. Runs `pnpm pw-test:update-visual` to regenerate visual snapshots for tests tagged with `@visual`
-4. Commits and pushes any updated snapshot images back to main
+4. Automatically commits and pushes any updated snapshot images back to main (using `[skip ci]` to prevent recursive triggers)
-5. Uploads test reports as artifacts for review
+5. Uploads test reports as artifacts for 7 days

-This ensures that visual snapshots are always up-to-date after merging changes.
+This ensures that visual snapshots stay synchronized with the latest UI changes after merging updates.

+Here is the generated [commit](https://github.com/liweyeh/playwright-test/commit/54c26e7e9aa457a85542d12ac00586994680556f)